awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 ## Overview of key policies<a name="key-policy-overview"></a>

-A key policy is a document that uses [JSON \(JavaScript Object Notation\)](http://json.org/) to specify permissions\.
-You can work with these JSON documents directly, or you can use the AWS Management Console to work with them using a graphical interface called the *default view*\.
+Every customer master key \(CMK\) must have exactly one key policy\.
+This key policy controls access only to its associated CMK, along with IAM policies and grants\.
+Unlike IAM policies, which are global, key policies are Regional\.
+Each key policy is effective only in the Region that hosts the CMK\.

-For more information about the console's default view for key policies, see [Default key policy](#key-policy-default) and [Changing a key policy](key-policy-modifying.md)\.
-For help writing and formatting a JSON policy document, see the [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+A key policy is implemented as a [JSON \(JavaScript Object Notation\)](http://json.org/) document of up to [32 KB](resource-limits.md#key-policy-limit) \(32,768 bytes\)\.
+You can create and manage key policies in the AWS KMS console or by using AWS KMS API operations, such as [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) and [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html)\.

-A key policy document cannot exceed 32 KB \(32,768 bytes\)\.
 Key policy documents use the same JSON syntax as other policy documents in AWS and have the following basic structure:

 ```
 {